 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-The Portfolio does not use the MSCI AC Asia Pacific ex Japan Index to measure whether it attains the environmental or social characteristics promoted by the financial product?
+The Portfolio does not use the MSCI AC Asia Pacific ex Japan Index to measure whether it attains the environmental and/or social characteristics that the Portfolio promotes.